-Whether you are an avid bird watcher or you just appreciate a dramatic spectacle of nature, Malabar Hill on Lord Howe Island is one spot to put on your short list of places to see.
+Whether you are an avid bird watcher or you just appreciate a dramatic spectacle of nature, Malabar Hill on Lord Howe Island is one natural attraction to put on your short list of places to see.

-The Malabar Cliffs, which drop straight into the ocean from the top of the hill, are home to the planet’s largest nesting grounds for red-tailed tropic birds.
+The Malabar Cliffs (pictured below), which drop straight into the ocean from the top of the hill, are home to the planet’s largest nesting grounds for red-tailed tropic birds.
 These amazing creatures are famous for their graceful aerobatics and airborne courting dances which take place every year between September and May.